 WHY is this medicine prescribed?

-Pantoprazole is used to treat damage from gastroesophageal reflux disease (GERD), a condition in which backward flow of acid from the stomach causes heartburn and possible injury of the esophagus (the tube between the throat and stomach) in adults and children 5 years of age and older.
-Pantoprazole is used to allow the esophagus to heal and prevent further damage to the esophagus in adults with GERD.
-It is also used to treat conditions where the stomach produces too much acid, such as Zollinger-Ellison syndrome in adults.
+Pantoprazole injection is used as a short term treatment to treat gastroesophageal reflux disease (GERD; a condition in which backward flow of acid from the stomach causes heartburn and possible injury of the esophagus [the tube between the throat and stomach]) in people who have had damage to their esophagus and who are unable to take pantoprazole by mouth.
+It is also used to treat conditions where the stomach produces too much acid, such as Zollinger-Ellison syndrome (tumors in the pancreas and small intestine that caused increased production of stomach acid).
 Pantoprazole is in a class of medications called proton-pump inhibitors.
 It works by decreasing the amount of acid made in the stomach.

 HOW should this medicine be used?